 In this blog post, we’ll learn to export Microsoft 365 users and their assigned licenses along with the service plan info to a CSV file using PowerShell scripts.
 While managing the licenses from Microsoft 365 admin center, you can assign licenses to users and customize which services or apps needs to be enabled or disabled.

-As an example, Let’s say you have assigned Microsoft 365 E5 license to all users but disabled Microsoft Teams app license or Exchange online service etc. You can check license information and service plan information going to Microsoft 365 admin center > Users > Active users > Click any User > License and apps.
+As an example, let’s say you have assigned Microsoft 365 E5 license to all users but disabled Microsoft Teams app license or Exchange online service etc. You can check license information and service plan information going to Microsoft 365 admin center > Users > Active users > Click any User > License and apps.

 Contents